Posts

 Image

-FOLKSTONE Folkstone was 'nice', but in our opinion, not nice enough to come back to visit.
+FOLKSTONE Folkstone was ok but we wouldn't return.
 It's a bit eclectic in its makeup with some beautiful Victorian-style housing mixed with ghastly more modern architecture.
 (See picture below).
-There seems to be a lot of money being spent on the beachfront but for us, there was something missing...
-Maybe we have been spoilt with the natural south-eastern beaches in Queensland as I haven't seen anything compared to them as of yet.
-The Folkstone beach is getting a facelift with the dumping of the coarsest sand I have ever seen.
+There seems to be a lot of money being spent on the beachfront, but for us, there was something missing.
+Maybe we have been spoilt with the natural south-eastern beaches in Queensland as so far, nothing else compares.
+The Folkstone beach is getting a facelift with the dumping of the coarsest sand ever seen.
 They have built modern apartments that, again in our opinion, don't suit the area at all.
 The older places still standing have heaps more character.
 Full moon over the water looking south towards France.
-The beautiful Folkstone church And...
+The beautiful Folkstone church And the stunning church organ inside An open day at the church was put o...